miughetta/dig333-devlog/README.md

 Recipes and outcomes: <br>
     2.0.
 Introduction <br>
     2.1.
 Connecting to a Wired Network <br>
-    &nbsp; See also: Adafruit RPi 3 - Network Setup <br>
+    - See also: Adafruit RPi 3 - Network Setup <br>
-    &nbsp;  Connect to a Raspberry Pi via SSH: <br>
+    -  Connect to a Raspberry Pi via SSH: <br>
-    &nbsp; &nbsp;   Use on of the lab demos: ssh pi@mimipi <br>
+    &nbsp; -   Use on of the lab demos: ssh pi@mimipi <br>
     2.2.
 Finding Your IP Address <br>
-    &nbsp;  Demonstrate two different methods to find your IP address <br>
+    -  Demonstrate two different methods to find your IP address <br>
-    &nbsp; &nbsp;   sudo ifconfig or ping mimipi<br>
+    &nbsp; -   sudo ifconfig or ping mimipi<br>
     2.3.
 Setting a Static IP Address <br>
-    &nbsp;  Just skim this section. <br>
+    -  Just skim this section. <br>
     2.4.
 Setting the Network Name of a Raspberry Pi <br>
-    &nbsp;  Explain how to change the hostname of a RPi:  <br>
+    -  Explain how to change the hostname of a RPi:  <br>
-    &nbsp; &nbsp; This can be done through the raspberry pi configuration tool or the comand line <br>
+    &nbsp; - This can be done through the raspberry pi configuration tool or the comand line <br>
     2.5.
 Setting Up a Wireless Connection <br>
-    &nbsp;  Explain how to set up wifi on a RPi: This can be done using the Pixel Desktop or the through the command line. <br>
+    -  Explain how to set up wifi on a RPi: This can be done using the Pixel Desktop or the through the command line. <br>
     2.6.
 Connecting with a Console Lead <br>
-    &nbsp;  See also: Adafruit RPi 5 - Login to a Pi via a Serial Connection <br>
+    -  See also: Adafruit RPi 5 - Login to a Pi via a Serial Connection <br>
     2.7.
 Controlling the Pi Remotely with SSH <br>
-    &nbsp;  Demonstrate how to connect and disconnect to a RPi via SSH:  <br>
+    -  Demonstrate how to connect and disconnect to a RPi via SSH:  <br>
-    &nbsp; &nbsp;   sudo raspi-config; ssh IP_ADDRESS_HERE -l pi <br>
+    &nbsp; -   sudo raspi-config; ssh IP_ADDRESS_HERE -l pi <br>
-    &nbsp;  Demonstrate how to perform basic filesystem task over SSH <br>
+    -  Demonstrate how to perform basic filesystem task over SSH <br>
-    &nbsp; &nbsp;   Conduct work in the terminal as you normally would &nbsp;  See also: Adafruit RPi 6 - Using SSH  <br>
+    &nbsp; - Conduct work in the terminal as you normally would
+    -   See also: Adafruit RPi 6 - Using SSH  <br>

 Feel free to skim the follow sections but note we will use SFTP and / or Git to move files to/from our RPi: <br>
 <del>2.8.
 Controlling the Pi Remotely with VNC</del>  <br>